Theatre Studies

 Drama at LRGS

-Extra-curricular drama flourishes with a large scale musical (joint with Lancaster Girls' Grammar School) every year and a range of other public performances including examination pieces.
+Extra-curricular drama flourishes with a large scale musical (joint with Lancaster Girls' Grammar School) and a range of other public performances including examination pieces.
 There are also regular theatre trips taken by a wide range of students throughout the year.

 Click on the thumbnails on the right to see pictures of recent drama productions.